spring-media/lambda-blueprint/README.md

 ### Go

-Install [Go 1.10+](https://golang.org/dl/) and test your installation.
+Install [Go 1.10+](https://golang.org/doc/install) and test your installation.
+Make sure to set [GOPATH](https://github.com/golang/go/wiki/GOPATH) environment variable and to add `$GOPATH/bin` to your `PATH`.

 If you are new to Go it's also recommended to take the [Tour of Go](https://tour.golang.org/welcome/1) and do the [Go Tooling Workshop](https://github.com/campoy/go-tooling-workshop).

 ### Source Code